jerryzhao173985/ai-ml-sdk-for-vulkan/docs/source/tensor_aliasing_tutorial.rst

 Tensor aliasing tutorial
 ========================

-This tutorial builds on the previous :ref:`Converting and deploying a PyTorch model tutorial` and describes tensor aliasing by showing how to implement edge detection with Sobel filtering.
+This tutorial builds on the previous :ref:`Converting and deploying a PyTorch model tutorial`.
+The tutorial describes tensor aliasing by showing you how to implement edge detection with Sobel filtering.
 This tutorial also demonstrates how to implement image filtering using tensor operations.

 .. image:: assets/PoolTable.jpg